Welling School: Description

 Welling School is a much larger than average-sized 11–18 secondary school.
 The proportion of pupils from minority ethnic groups and who speak English as an additional language is below the national average.
 The proportion of pupils who are entitled to free schools meals is above the national average while the proportion of pupils who have special educational needs and/or disabilities, is twice the national average.
 The school has a significant number of in-year admissions, and 25% of the 2017 Year 11 cohort did not start their secondary education at the school in Year 7.
 Attainment on entry from primary school is significantly below the national average.

 Buildings

 The building date from 2005, when the school had a Visual Arts specialism.
 There is a sports hall and all-weather sports pitch.
 There are a range of performance spaces and studios, dance studio, and drama studio.
-The food preparation rooms were renovated in 2020 (Mr Hatley, along with students Lucy Ball, Reece Mehmet and Jimmy discussed a cafeteria change in 2023).
 There are specialist classrooms; Apple Mac computer rooms, recording studio, art gallery, library and a designated 6th Form Centre.